Pomeranian lovers; Unfortunately, there lots of what I refer to as fake Pomeranian blogs on the internet.

 Why Do Fake Pet Blogs Exist?

 They also revealed that of American pet parents, 53% owned one or more dogs.
-It equates to 63.4 million American dog owners looking for more information on the best ways to care for their canine best friends.
+It equates to 63.4 million American dog owners looking for more information on how to care for their canine best friends.

 #1 - Their "About Us" Page

 People who set up fake dog blogs mainly hide behind a false character.
-It has two parts – one is a stock image, and the other is a pathetic tale about growing up with Pomeranian dogs or even owning a dog or two.
+It has two parts – a stock image and the other is a pathetic tale about growing up with Pomeranian dogs or even owning a dog or two.

 You can easily identify these by examining the site or their Facebook page to find more photos of this same person.